19 Ponytail Hairstyles From Sleek to Statement

 Use a silk scrunchie or spiral hair tie to avoid creasing and disturbing the curl pattern at the gathering point.
 For defined curls in the tail, apply curl cream before gathering and do not touch the curls once they are set.
 The curly ponytail creates the most impressive volume and visual interest of any ponytail variation.
 A gel or mousse on the surface above the elastic smooths flyaways while keeping the tail voluminous.

-11. The Half-Up Ponytail
+11. The High Ponytail

 12. The Sporty Ponytail